Hrishikesh1312/CAD-DR/README.md

+# CAD-DR
-# CAD-DR: Deep Convolutional Autoencoder for Dimensionality Reduction of 3D CAD Models
+**Deep Convolutional Autoencoder for Dimensionality Reduction of 3D CAD Models**

 CAD-DR is a deep learning-based system for dimensionality reduction of 3D CAD models using a 3D convolutional autoencoder.
 The system supports full STL to voxel transformation, encoding, reconstruction, and interactive visualization using a Streamlit-based GUI.